A Guide to Final Relaxation in Yoga

 What goes on in the mind is what will manifest in the body.
 Positive, loving thoughts and emotions create a healthy and energetic body; whereas thoughts of worry and stress cause disease, sickness and ailments.
 Dr. Masaru Emoto, a Japanese researcher, validated that a person’s emotional energy and vibrations can actually modify the physical structure of water.
 If the human body is composed primarily of water, then the healing effect of a positive mind on the body is limitless, not to mention miraculous.

 Stress manifests in the body in different ways.
 Some people may hunch their shoulders or constrict their necks; some may inadvertently clench their jaws; and yet others may carry stress in their forehead or between the eyebrows.
 Yoga, particularly the practice of Savasana, brings awareness to where these areas of tension are and teaches the body to consciously let them go.
 With regular practice, the mind subconsciously enhances this control to also include complete relaxation of the body’s systems, internal organs and involuntary muscles.

 It is said that just a few minutes of deep and complete relaxation is more restful and healing than a full night’s sleep.
 Proper practice of Savasana supports the relaxation of three essential realms of being: physical, mental and spiritual.

 - Physical: releases both conscious and subconscious tension in the body

 - Mental: eradicates the mind of negative thoughts and vibrations

-- Spiritual: detaches the yogi from the confines of her/his own ego
+- Spiritual: detaches the yoga practitioner from the confines of her/his/their own ego

 Reducing stress and relieving physical tension are its principal benefits.
 But this pose also preserves the body’s energy, promotes deeper sleep, increases mental clarity and instills a state of calmness and peace that lasts through the ups and downs of day-to-day life.